By Rita L. Soronen, President & CEO

 Reality: Foster care adoption is not expensive.
 It typically averages $0 to $1,500, and financial support is available to families who adopt from foster care.
 In addition, subsidies follow most of the children in foster care until they are 18 or 21 years old, many employers provide adoption benefits, federal and state tax credits are available and assistance for college expenses is increasingly accessible.

-Myth 5: The biological parents can try to have the child returned.
+Myth 5: The family of origin can try to have the child returned.

 Reality: Once a child has been made legally free for adoption, birth parents cannot ‘reclaim’ the child or petition for his or her return.
 Foster care adoption is permanent.
-The adoptive parents may decide to maintain contact with the child’s extended biological family, based on what is best for the child, but that is a choice of the adoptive family.
+The adoptive parents may decide to maintain contact with the child’s extended family of origin, based on what is best for the child, but that is a choice of the adoptive family.

 Myth 6: Single individuals or older adults cannot adopt.